Robert Kraft Visited ‘Massage’ Parlor Same Day As Patriots Vs Chiefs AFC Championship Game, Police Report Says

 Kraft, 77, who has owned the Patriots since 1994, has an estimated net worth of $6.6 billion, according to Forbes.

-Palm Beach County prosecutors announced at a Monday press conference that Kraft was charged along with 24 other men, with soliciting another person to commit prostitution, according to an NJ.com report.
-The charge carries a maximum penalty of one year behind bars, along with a $5,000 fine and 100 hours of community service — in addition to attending a class on the dangers of human trafficking.
+Palm Beach County prosecutors announced at a Monday press conference that Kraft was charged — along with 24 other men — with soliciting another person to commit prostitution, according to an NJ.com report.
+The charge carries a maximum penalty of one year behind bars — along with a $5,000 fine and 100 hours of community service — in addition to attending a class on the dangers of human trafficking.

 A spokesperson for Kraft had earlier said that Kraft and his representatives “categorically deny that Mr. Kraft engaged in any illegal activity,” according to ESPN.com.